isabella232/solutions-geoevent-java/solutions-geoevent/adapters/cot-adapter/README.md

 * Repeat with the other simulation files if desired
 ## Resources

-* Learn more about the Common Alerting Protocol
+* Learn more about the Cursor on Target
     * [CoT](http://cot.mitre.org/index.html)
 ## Licensing